 For many of us, it’s difficult to think of a ceramic as being stronger than a metal, but that’s what we have with zirconia dental implants.
 The tensile strength of pure titanium is pretty impressive, about 660 megapascals (MPA), or about 96,000 pounds per square inch (psi).
 And titanium alloys can be even stronger, over 990 MPA, 144,000 psi.
 But zirconia has it beat, about 1000 MPA or 145,000 psi.

 But wait, you might be thinking, tensile strength measures pulling.
-Dental implants are going to be compressed by biting force.
+Bite forces compress dental implants.
 How does zirconia compare to titanium under those conditions?
 It’s even better.
 Titanium is a little weaker under compression, only about 970 MPA, while zirconia is even stronger, about 2000 MPA, nearly 300,000 psi!

-When you add that kind of strength with the high biocompatibility, beauty, and bacterial resistance of zirconia dental implants, we know that long-term experience will show them to be as good as or superior to titanium dental implants.
+When you add that kind of strength with the high biocompatibility, beauty, and bacterial resistance of zirconia dental implants, we know that long-term experience will show them to be as good as or superior to titanium ones.